aralroca/aralroca.com/posts/learn-deno-chat-app.md

 ## Testing

-We are going to build a useless `camilize.ts` utility to return the text in camelCase with a nice extra, it includes one 🐪 per uppercase letter.
+We are going to build a useless `camelize.ts` utility to return the text in camelCase with a nice extra, it includes one 🐪 per uppercase letter.
 Why?
 To see how to test it with Deno.

 ```js
 /**